Globe

 • Remote employees should enjoy the same rights as on-site employees.

 On 12 October 2022, the government of Argentina passed Regulation No. 1921/2022 implementing section 18 of the teleworking law No. 27,555.
 Section 18 of the Argentinian teleworking law designates the Federal Ministry of Labor, Employment and Social Security (FMLESS), as the enforcement authority and mandates all employers with telework employees to register with the FMLESS.
-The FMLESS regulation creates a registry for with telework employees and delegates to the National Board of New Forms of Work the responsibilities of implementing, administering and controlling the Registry.
+The FMLESS regulation creates a registry for telework employees and delegates to the National Board of New Forms of Work the responsibilities of implementing, administering, and controlling the Registry.

 Australia